 The Impact of Safe Housing on Survivors of Domestic Violence

 Although safe housing can provide a pathway to freedom, there are many barriers that prevent survivors from obtaining or maintaining safe and affordable housing.
-The majority of survivors experience financial abuse, meaning that they have not had access to the family finances, have been prohibited from working, or have had their credit scores destroyed by the abusive partner.
+The majority of survivors experience financial abuse, meaning that they have not had access to the family finances, have been prohibited from working, or have had their credit scores destroyed by an abusive partner.
 Victims may also face discrimination in accessing or maintaining housing based on the violent or criminal actions of perpetrators.
 Additionally, victims are limited in the locations and types of housing they can access because of their unique safety and confidentiality needs, and many housing or homelessness assistance programs have barriers that inadvertently exclude victims of violence.

 “[Through our program], survivors and their children now have the opportunity to settle into a safe environment.
 Our goal is to empower survivors and secure not only permanent housing, but also their independence.” – Puerto Rico Advocate